A Model of Pupal Water Loss in Glossina: Conclusions

 \section{Conclusions}

 This work gives rise to a sequence of governing equations, an algorithm and an applet.
 They predict water loss, consequent daily mortality and percentage emergence due to water loss, given the species and the variable daily temperatures and humidities which prevailed during pupation.
 In this way it is hoped that the model brings a certain degree of closure to the question of pupal dehydration in tsetse.
 The results are certainly adequate to conclude proof-of-concept for the model, at very least.
 The model also provides a certain amount of insight.

 High transpiration rates are a consequence of high temperatures and unfavourable humidities.
 They lead to a dehydration of the tsetse pupa which can be fatal.
 Although the diametrical opposite is true of transpiration rates at low temperatures, metabolic processes are slowed, the puparial duration becomes too long and the cumulative effect of transpiration can be just as fatal.
-The pupal development of the tsetse fly may be divided into four successive stages: The third instar, the fourth instar, the sensu strictu pupal stage and the pharate adult.
-Water loss rates adhere in some semblance to this timetable.

 It would appear that the similarities between the various {\em Glossina} species are better than expected so far as pupal water loss is concerned.
-The correspondence between actual measured, critical, water losses and water losses calculated based on Assumption \ref{assumption3}, is profound in most cases.
-No discernable error exists for some species e.g. {\em G. pallidipes} and {\em G. swynnertoni}.
-It would therefore appear that most tsetse species behave fairly similarly in the ground, that they actively pursue a strategy to minimise water loss for the majority of modern habitats and have hydrational mechanisms preventative of desiccation.
+The correspondence between actual measured, critical water losses and water losses calculated based on Assumption \ref{assumption3}, is profound and no discernable error exists for some species e.g. {\em G. pallidipes} and {\em G. swynnertoni}.

-The {\em Glossina} genus very likely does derive from a common, tropical, rain--forest dwelling ancestor, adjusted to moist, warm climates and dehydration is a challenge to pupae.
-The fact that loss rates in {\sc Bursell} \cite{Bursell1} were originally determined as fractions of initial pupal masses, rather than per unit of surface area, turned out to be a windfall rather than a criticism (defended in {\sc Bursell} \cite{Bursell2}).
+It would therefore appear that different species of pupae behave fairly similarly in the ground, that they actively pursue a strategy to minimise water loss for the majority of modern habitats and have hydrational mechanisms preventative of desiccation.
+The {\em Glossina} genus therefore may well derive from a common, tropical, rain-forest dwelling ancestor, adjusted to moist, warm climates and dehydration is a challenge to pupae.
+The fact that loss rates in {\sc Bursell} \cite{Bursell1} were originally determined as fractions of initial pupal masses, rather than per unit of surface area, therefore turned out to be a windfall rather than a criticism (defended in {\sc Bursell} \cite{Bursell2}).
 The necessary information to convert between the two turns out to facillitate the adaption of the {\em G. morsitans} model to other species.